 Rather than attempting to revamp or adjust the EEP, OSHA decided that they would scrap the program and start over.
 This was done when, in 2010, they launched the Severe Violator Enforcement Program, which has been much more successful.

 How Companies are Sent to SVEP

 When creating the SVEP, OSHA wanted to make sure that there were very strict requirements on how a company was placed into the program so that it would not get out of control like the EEP.
 The following criteria were developed, and a company must meet one or more of them to be included in the program:

 - Fatality or Catastrophe - A company that has a fatality or a catastrophe along with one or more repeated, willful violations and/or failure-to-abate notices.

 - Repeated Issues - A company that has not yet had a fatality or catastrophe, but has had at least two failure-to-abate notices or repeated violations related to high gravity issues and high-emphasis hazards.

 - Potential Issues - Companies that have not had a fatality or catastrophe, but have had at least three repeated violations and/or failure-to-abate notices.
 These notices need to be high gravity violations that have the potential to release a very hazardous chemical.

 - Other Egregious Cases - OSHA can add additional cases as needed, but only if they are considered egregious.

 What Happens to a Company in the SVEP

-After a company is placed onto the SVEP list, OSHA will perform a follow up inspection.
-This can give the company quite a bit of time to address the issues that landed them in the program to begin with.
+After a company is placed on the SVEP list, OSHA will perform a follow-up inspection.
+This can give the company quite a bit of time to address the issues that landed them in the program, to begin with.
 It also gives the company time to file a written Notice of Intent to Contest the citation if they feel that they were placed in this program improperly.